msalamah/whatsapp-chatbot-saas-starter/README.md

 - When `calendar.enabled` is `true` and Google credentials are supplied, the bot calls the Calendar API `freebusy` endpoint to surface the next open slots.
 - With calendar disabled, slots are generated from the working-hours schedule so you can demo the flow without Google OAuth.
 - Slot picks are stored on disk and acknowledgements reuse the tenant timezone so approvals persist across restarts.

+### AI conversation

+- Provide `OPENAI_API_KEY` (and optional `OPENAI_MODEL`, default `gpt-4.1-mini`) to enable natural-language understanding powered by OpenAI.
+- The assistant detects intents (bookings, status checks, cancellations, FAQs) and automatically shows availability or replies with context-aware answers.
+- Without an API key, a rules-based fallback still handles core booking triggers so demos continue to work.

 ### Health check